 This video explains how to make your own plant-based milk using almonds, cashews, or oats.

 Smoothie Recipes Without Yogurt or Milk

-We have loads of smoothie recipes without yogurt (we’re not massive fans of milk either).
+We have loads of smoothie recipes without yogurt or milk since we don’t do dairy.
 Here are some quick links to our favourites: